2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Eav/DataSources/EntityIdFilter.md

 _Warning: You should always use it in combination with a [Content-Type filter](xref:ToSic.Eav.DataSources.EntityTypeFilter), as you want to be sure nobody can just crawl any entity you have in your system!_

-## How to use with the Visual Query
+## How to use with the VisualQuery
-When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) you can just drag it into your query.
+When using the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  you can just drag it into your query.
 This is what it usually looks like:

 <img src="./assets/item-id-basic.png" width="100%" class="full-width">